 We now establish several key lemmas concerning the properties of the projection matrix norm, the client objective, model boundedness, and server aggregation.

-\begin{lemma}[Bounded Projection Norm] Let the projection matrix $\mathbf{\Phi} \in \mathcal{R}^{m\times n}$ be constructed as described in the "Efficient Projection" section, involving a normalized Hadamard matrix $\bm{H}$, a random sign matrix $D$, and a subsampling matrix $S$.
+\begin{lemma}[Bounded Projection Norm] Let the projection matrix $\mathbf{\Phi} \in \mathcal{R}^{m\times n}$ be constructed as described in the "Efficient Projection" section, involving a normalized Hadamard matrix $\bm{H}$, a random sign matrix $ \bm D$, a subsampling matrix $\bm S$ and a padding matrix $\bm{P}_{\text{pad}}$.
 The resulting operator has an exact spectral norm given by:

-For our analysis, we formally assume that $\|\mathbf{\Phi}\| = C_{\Phi}$, where $C_{\Phi}=\mathcal{O}\left(\sqrt{\frac{n}{m}}\right)$.
+For our analysis, we formally assume that $C_{\Phi} = \sqrt{\frac{n'}{m}}$, where $C_{\Phi}=\mathcal{O}\left(\sqrt{\frac{n}{m}}\right)$.

 \end{lemma}